OwenDa/portfolio-3/README.md

 It is debatable whether deletion of records other than the last record shown on the in-program records table is a desirable feature.
 Deletion of the last record may be useful when a user realises, shortly after conducting a test, that the test was already carried out, used an incomplete or incorrect dataset and so on.

 For more selective deletion of records, access to the related Google Sheets spreadsheet is required.
 This limitation of the program may actually represent a useful feature in and of itself for two related reasons:
-    1. It prevents significant restrospective modifaction of test results
+    1. It prevents significant retrospective modification of test results
-    2. Defering to Google Sheets' permissions and access options provides precise control of who may carry out such selective deletion.
+    2. Deferring to Google Sheets' permissions and access options provides precise control of who may carry out such selective deletion.

 Nevertheless, it is possible that the program may expand its deletion options in the future.